 - 1 piece of 6 x 2.75 inch (15.5cm x 7cm) midweight cotton or home decor fabric (same as the basket fabric!)

-- 1 piece same size cotton for lining
+- 1 piece same size cotton for the lining

-- 1 piece same size fusible fleece (or any other type of interfacing you prefer)
+- and 1 piece same size fusible fleece (or any other type of interfacing you prefer)

 - coordinating sewing thread